jeppes/oops/README.md

 # OOPs - Accidental object oriented programming

 ES6 brought the all too familiar "class" syntax to the world of Javascript.
 About time!
-Right?
+Right? ...Maybe not.

-Maybe not.
 Let's revisit the ideas behind object-oriented programming (OOP) through a slightly different lens.

 ---